-- The Global Ocean Alliance was founded by the UK Government in 2019 and is calling for at least 30% of the world's oceans to be included in Marine Protected Areas by 2030.
-By designating 100% of its waters as an MPA, Ascension is providing an example to other countries and making a significant contribution to the overall global target. - The UK Overseas Territories Biodiversity Strategy (2009) The UK Overseas Territories Biodiversity Strategy was developed 'to enable the UK and Territory Governments to meet their international obligations for the conservation and sustainable use of biodiversity in the Overseas Territories.'
-One of five strategic priorities is developing ecosystem-based initiatives for the conservation and sustainable use of the marine environment.
+- The 30 by 30 Initiative is a global alliance led by the UK Government that is pushing for at least 30% of the world's oceans to be included in Marine Protected Areas by 2030.
+By designating 100% of its waters as an MPA, Ascension is providing an example to other countries and making a significant contribution to the overall global target. - The UK Overseas Territories Biodiversity Strategy (2009) The UK Overseas Territories Biodiversity Strategy was developed 'to enable the UK and Territory Government to meet their international obligations for the conservation and sustainable use of biodiversity in the Overseas Territories.'
+One of five strategic priorities is developing ecosystem-based initiative for the conservation and sustainable use of the marine environment.
 This Management Plan delivers this priority by laying the foundation for sustainable management of Ascension's waters at an ecosystem level.